canonical/k8s-snap/docs/src/snap/howto/2-node-ha.md

 ### Kubernetes services

 We can now turn our attention to the Kubernetes services.
 Ensure that the k8s snap services no longer start automatically.
-Instead, they will be manged by a wrapper service.
+Instead, they will be managed by a wrapper service.

 ```